Visualization.Rmd

 The VlnPlot2

-package offers a revamped version of the traditional violin plot,
+function offers a revamped version of the

-additional visualization features.
+introducing additional visualization features.
 Unlike the original

 VlnPlot

-in Seurat, the enhanced VlnPlot2
+in Seurat, this enhanced version integrates

 presentation.

-VlnPlot2(pbmc, features = genes, violin = F, pt.style = "quasirandom", ncol = 1)
+VlnPlot2(pbmc, features = genes, violin = FALSE, pt.style = "quasirandom", ncol = 1)

 VlnPlot2(pbmc, features = genes, pt = FALSE, ncol = 1)

-VlnPlot2(pbmc, features = genes, pt = FALSE, hide.outlier = T, ncol = 1)
+VlnPlot2(pbmc, features = genes, pt = FALSE, hide.outlier = TRUE, ncol = 1)

 VlnPlot2(pbmc, features = genes, group.by = "cluster", split.by = "orig.ident")

-stat.method = "wilcox.test", hide.ns = TRUE)
+stat.method = "wilcox.test",

-Restricting statistical comparisons and using t-test:
+Or specify particular comparisons using t-test:

 pbmc <- GeneSetAnalysis(pbmc, genesets = hall50$human)